 Other drone delivery companies

 Of course, Drone Delivery Canada Corp. is not the only company that is trying to make drone deliveries a reality.
 Amazon is doing tests in rural England.
 Google is testing drones and delivering burritos in Australia.
 In Palo Alto, there is a company that envisions delivering blood by drone.
-And Zipline has for the last few years making hundreds of drone deliveries in Rwanda.
+And Zipline has for the last few years making thousands of drone deliveries in Rwanda.

 Note: To improve our website DroneDJ and bring you the latest news, we rely on income from our ads as well as affiliate programs.
 We would greatly appreciate it, if you would consider the offers of our advertisers or would buy your next drone or drone accessories through one of our partners such as DJI, Parrot, Yuneec or retailers such as Amazon, B&H, BestBuy or eBay.
 Thank you!